zooba/python-api-pep/PEP.md

 # Quick Overview

-For context as you continue reading, these are the API **rings** provided by CPython:
+For context as you continue reading, these are the API **rings** provided by CPython (from outermost to innermost):

 * Python ring (equivalent of the Python language)
 * CPython ring (CPython-specific APIs)
 * Internal ring (intended for internal use only)

-These are the API **layers** provided by CPython:
+These are the API **layers** provided by CPython (from higher layer to lowest layer):

 * Optional stdlib layer (dependencies that must be explicitly required)
 * Required stdlib layer (dependencies that can be assumed)